Lawrence Taylor

 Taylor has lived a controversial lifestyle, during and after his playing career.
 He was known for his on-game persona and at one point inadvertently caused a compound fracture of the right leg of quarterback Joe Theismann.
 He admitted to using drugs such as cocaine as early as his second year in the NFL, and was suspended for 30 days in 1988 by the league for failing drug tests.
 His drug abuse escalated after his retirement, and he was jailed three times for attempted drug possession.
 From 1998 to 2009, Taylor claims to have lived a sober, drug-free life.
 He worked as a color commentator on sporting events after his retirement, and pursued a career as an actor.
 His personal life came under public scrutiny in 2010 when he was arrested for the statutory rape of a 16-year-old girl.
-After he pleaded guilty to sexual misconduct and patronizing a prostitute, Taylor was registered as a low-risk sex offender.
+After the girl admitted that she had claimed to be 19 years old, Taylor pleaded guilty to sexual misconduct and patronizing a prostitute, and was registered as a low-risk sex offender.